-SEPARATION AND DISTRIBUTION AGREEMENT dated as of [·] (as the same may be amended from time to time in accordance with its terms and together with the schedules and exhibits hereto, this "Agreement") between Masco Corporation, a Delaware corporation ("Masco"), and [·], a Delaware corporation ("Spin Co").
+SEPARATION AND DISTRIBUTION AGREEMENT dated as of [·], 2015 (as the same may be amended from time to time in accordance with its terms and together with the schedules and exhibits hereto, this "Agreement") between Masco Corporation, a Delaware corporation ("Masco"), and TopBuild Corp., a Delaware corporation ("TopBuild").

-WITNESSETH:
+WITNESSETH

-WHEREAS, Spin Co is a wholly owned Subsidiary of Masco;
+WHEREAS, TopBuild is a wholly owned Subsidiary of Masco;

-WHEREAS, the Board of Directors of Masco has determined that it is in the best interests of Masco and the stockholders of Masco to distribute to the holders of the issued and outstanding shares of common stock, par value \$1.00 per share, of Masco (the "Masco Common Stock") as of the Record Date (as defined below), by means of a pro rata dividend, 100% of the issued and outstanding shares of common stock, par value \$[0.01] per share, of Spin Co (the 'Spin Co Common Stock"), on the basis of [·] share of Spin Co Common Stock for every [·]then issued and outstanding shares of Masco Common Stock (the 'Distribution");
+WHEREAS, the Board of Directors of Masco has determined that it is in the best interests of Masco and the stockholders of Masco to distribute to the holders of the issued and outstanding shares of common stock, par value \$1.00 per share, of Masco (the "Masco Common Stock") as of the Record Date (as defined below), by means of a pro rata dividend, 100% of the issued and outstanding shares of common stock, par value \$0.01 per share, of TopBuild (the "TopBuild Common Stock"), on the basis of [·] share of TopBuild Common Stock for every [·] then issued and outstanding shares of Masco Common Stock (the "Distribution");

-WHEREAS, Masco and Spin Co have prepared, and Spin Co has filed with the Commission (as defined below), the Form 10 (as defined below), which includes the Information Statement (as defined below), and which sets forth appropriate disclosure concerning Spin Co and the Distribution, and the Form 10 has become effective under the Exchange Act (as defined below);
+WHEREAS, Masco and TopBuild have prepared, and TopBuild has filed with the Commission (as defined below), the Form 10 (as defined below), which includes the Information Statement (as defined below), and which sets forth appropriate disclosure concerning TopBuild and the Distribution, and the Form 10 has become effective under the Exchange Act (as defined below);

-WHEREAS, the Distribution will be preceded by, among other things, the Restructuring (as defined below) in which all of the stock of Masco Administrative Services Inc. ("MAS"), Masco Home Services Inc. ("MHS") and Masco Services Group Corporation ("MSG") will be contributed to Spin Co;
+WHEREAS, the Distribution will be preceded by, among other things, the Restructuring (as defined below) in which all of the stock of Masco Administrative Services Inc. ("MAS"), Masco Home Services Inc. ("MHS") and Masco Services Group Corporation ("MSG") will be contributed to TopBuild;

-WHEREAS, for United States federal and state income tax purposes, it is intended that (i) the Restructuring and the Distribution, taken together, will qualify as a "reorganization" within the meaning of Section 368(a)(1)(D) of the Internal Revenue Code of 1986, as amended (the "Code"), and (ii) the Distribution will qualify as a tax-free transaction under Sections 355(a) and 355(c) of the Code (in each case, qualifying for such treatment under the corresponding provisions of state law), and it is a condition to the Distribution that Masco will have obtained a legal opinion to such effect as contemplated by Section 3.01(a)(x); and
+WHEREAS, for United States federal and state income tax purposes, it is intended that (i) the Restructuring and the Distribution, taken together, will qualify as a "reorganization" within the meaning of Section 368(a)(1)(D) of the Internal Revenue Code of 1986, as amended (the "Code"), and (ii) the Distribution will qualify as a tax-free transaction under Sections 355(a) and 355(c) of the Code (in each case, qualifying for such treatment under the corresponding provisions of state law), and it is a condition to the Distribution that Masco will have obtained a legal opinion to such effect as contemplated bySection 3.01(a)(xi); and

-WHEREAS, the parties hereto have determined to set forth the principal actions required to effect the Distribution and to set forth certain agreements that will govern the relationship between the parties following the Distribution.
+WHEREAS, the parties hereto have determined to set forth the principal actions required to effect the Distribution and to set forth certain agreements that will govern the relationship between those parties following the Distribution.